-The number of coronavirus cases in East Dunbartonshire increased by 319 over the weekend, official figures show.
+The number of coronavirus cases in East Dunbartonshire increased by 109 in the last 24 hours, official figures show.

-A total of 8,781 people had been confirmed as testing positive for Covid-19 in East Dunbartonshire when the UK coronavirus daily dashboard was updated on August 23 (Monday), up from 8,462 on Friday.
+A total of 42,019 cases had been confirmed in East Dunbartonshire when the UK coronavirus daily dashboard was updated on April 13 (Wednesday), up from 41,910 on Tuesday.

-The rate of infection in East Dunbartonshire now stands at 8,075 cases per 100,000 people, higher than the Scotland average of 7,073.
+The cumulative rate of infection in East Dunbartonshire, which covers the whole pandemic, stands at 38,638 cases per 100,000 people, far higher than the Scotland average of 34,185.

-However, there were no new coronavirus deaths recorded over the weekend in East Dunbartonshire.
+There were no new coronavirus deaths recorded in the latest 24-hour period in East Dunbartonshire.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in East Dunbartonshire.